175247/Lab4Web-QuizApp/README.md

 10. -> Create a post-route and component where user, in a form, enters a question, then (not needed) page changes to add 4 answers (and set a radio button on the correct one or something like that), use routing and push to history.

 10.1 -> Pointing to the API, use fetch with the method 'POST', headers: { "Content-type": "application/json"}, and send in the methods body: JSON.stringify({object that fits the database databasemodel})
 Receive the model, check for null and then map the request DTO to the databsemodel and add to Db.
 Then map to a responsemodel and return Ok if all went well.
 Else error.
+Db will fix the Id, not needed to be sent with fetch to the API.

 (done) 12. -> Create the admin role.